scijava/jgo/README.md

 But shockingly, Maven provides no easy way to actually __launch code__ from the beautifully managed dependencies stored so lovingly into `~/.m2/repository`.

-This project fills that gap: `jrun` launches Java code.
-You do not need to download or install any JARs; you just specify an "endpoint" consisting of a [Maven artifact](http://stackoverflow.com/a/2487511/1207769) identifier, plus a main class if needed/desired, and `jrun` uses Maven to obtain and run it.
+This project fills that gap: `jgo` launches Java code.
+You do not need to download or install any JARs; you just specify an "endpoint" consisting of a [Maven artifact](http://stackoverflow.com/a/2487511/1207769) identifier, plus a main class if needed/desired, and `jgo` uses Maven to obtain and run it.

 ## Installation